6 Tips for Bringing a Bike to Burning Man 2025

 a burning man bicycle at sunrise

 My “cup” is an insulated bottle with a sealing cap so I don’t have to finish my drink before I move on to wherever else I’m going.
-I’ll drop it in my bottle holder, put my backpack in my basket (which has a few liters of water in the hydration pack), and be off!
+I’ll drop it in my bottle holder, put my backpack in my basket (which has a few liters of water in the hydration pack), and I’m off!
 I’ve also put soup in my bottle and it works alright, but the insulation doesn’t let it cool very quickly!

 Repair Kit